chazzox/organiseMe/README.md

 ## extra stuff
 ### todo:

--   add prototype view for each form
 - correct naviagte animations
--   check android compatibilty
--   connect login api to app
 - add form functionality to the api bit by bit
+- make a full protoytype, login functionailty but no api interaction post login

 ### in the future: